 The government should force those with too much to give it others.

-gained "too much" and give it to those who are poor.
-No justification
+Many people just assume that governments should take from those who gained "too much" and give it to those who are poor.
+No justification is given.

-Those who expect the government to deal with inequality are really
+Those who expect the government to deal with inequality are really saying,

 - I do not like the state of the world.

 - I want the state to force the world to change.

 Church leaders and theologians assume that the state should be involved solving poverty and inequality, but they do not think about what this means.
 What they are really saying is: